uos/minot/docs/docs/index.md

 Because the LIO node currently has a bug, we synchronise the Bagfile with our node using a unique approach: an empty variable in the LIO acts as a trigger for publishing a new batch of messages.
 This triggers registration, which then triggers the variable again, creating an endless loop.
 Thanks to Minot's locking feature, the process doesn't need to run to completion; we can press comma (`,`) on the keyboard to advance to the next registration, or stop it entirely to compare and visualize the state using debuggers, visualizers, or [logging to Minot](./tui.md#variable-sharing-log-and-compare).

-Notably, everything is running natively on a Macbook without requiring containers or system libraries.
+Notably, everything is running natively on a Macbook with no containers or ROS installation.